Rep. Mark Luft running for re-election, looks back on freshman term

 QUESTION: You were elected in November 2020 to serve as the 91st District’s State Representative.
 Now you’re looking for a second term.
 How do you think your first two years in the Statehouse went?

 “It went great.
-Surprisingly we did really well.
-We had a good freshman class that came in so that helped a lot.
+Surprisingly, we did really well.
+We had a good freshman class that came in, so that helped a lot.
 I was able to pass my first bill, co-sponsored a little over 60 different bills.
 I enjoyed committee.
-I’m on 7 different committees for the State,” Rep. Luft said.
-“I still enjoy it and I’m glad to be there to move things forward, providing a much-needed balance for the State.”
+I’m on seven different committees for the state,” Luft said.
+“I still enjoy it, and I’m glad to be there to move things forward, providing a much-needed balance for the state.”

-QUESTION: Your bio on your website says your mission is to “achieve fiscal responsibility, promote positive ethical reforms, clean up Illinois, and improve quality of life.
-What are a couple things you’ve done in your first two years to work at that mission?
+QUESTION: Your bio on your website says your mission is to “achieve fiscal responsibility, promote positive ethical reforms, clean up Illinois, and improve quality of life.”
+What are a couple of things you’ve done in your first two years to work at that mission?

 QUESTION: Currently, you’re still the mayor of Pekin, where you were elected in 2019.
 If elected for another term in the Statehouse, will you leave the mayoral duties behind?